-Double degree master's students who start their studies in Berlin complete the coursework phase of the amount of 60 ECTS credit points in Berlin.
+Double degree master's students who start their studies in Berlin complete the advanced phase of the amount of 60 ECTS credit points in Berlin.

 The only difference to the normal master's degree program in physics at Freie Universität Berlin is that "Statistical Physics and Thermodynamics" (10 ECTS) has to be taken as a compulsory-elective course if this or an equivalent module has not yet been completed during the bachelor's program.

 Double degree master's students spend the second year of the program at Institut Polytechnique de Paris.
 The studies start at September 1 and will be graded with another 60 ECTS credit points.

 There, a coherent research phase of twelve months is completed in one of the scientific working groups.
 In parallel, compulsory modules (mostly lectures) of a Master-2 program in physics offered by the Institut Polytechnique de Paris will be taken during the first six months in the amount of 30 ECTS credit points, of which 5 points will be spent on expanding French language and cultural literacy.

 The Master's thesis will be prepared at the Institut Polytechnique de Paris.
 The recommended Master-2 program is "Materials Science and Nano-Objects".
 Students choose their courses in coordination with the program's supervisor.